LeadWoods0902/DandD_Nightmare_Plague/Sessions/Session 7 - Crops and Critters.md

 	   - Behaviours & Patterns
 		   - The creature seems to be more active during the night
 		   - The creature seems to favour corn but does seem to eat other crops too
-		   - The creature has a raspy breath and gobbles like a chicken (there are
+		   - The creature has a raspy breath and gobbles like a chicken (there are chickens on the farm too)

 4. **Observations and Clues**
    - The group explores the affected areas, finding tracks, chewed plants, and signs of the creature's presence.
-These clues lead to a more detailed understanding of the pest.
+	   - corn husks littered throughout the field, some eaten completely, most nibbled at and then discarded
+	   - grapes seemingly

 5. **Research and Knowledge**
    - The group takes their findings to a local expert (a retired hunter or wise village elder) who provides additional insights and identifies the creature as a "Thornback Gnasher," known for its spiky hide and burrowing tendencies.